sgreg/4chord-midi/README.md

     0 'Synth input port (32590:0)'
 ```

-This tells us MIDI input is port `20:0` and midi output is port `129:0`.
+This tells us MIDI input is port `20:0` and MIDI output is port `129:0`.
 Now we connect them.

 ```
 $ aconnect 20:0 129:0